cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Creating cyberlinks on cyb.ai [~]()

-To create a cyberlink in Bostrom neuron needs to have any {++number of ++}Ampere and 1 or more Volt tokens on his balance.
+To create a cyberlink in Bostrom neuron needs to have any number of Ampere and 1 or more Volt tokens on his balance.

 To create a cyberlink on cyb.ai: